Convert PowerPoint Presentations to Video in C#

 Video Conversion Classes

-To allow you to perform PowerPoint to video conversion tasks, Aspose.Slides provides the PresentationAnimationsGenerator and PresentationPlayer classes.
+To enable PowerPoint to video conversion tasks, Aspose.Slides for .NET provides the PresentationAnimationsGenerator and PresentationPlayer classes.

-PresentationAnimationsGenerator allows you to set the frame size for the video (that will be created later) through its constructor.
-If you pass an instance of the presentation, Presentation.SlideSize will be used and it generates animations that PresentationPlayer uses.
+PresentationAnimationsGenerator allows you to set the frame size for the video (which will be created later) and the FPS (frames per second) value through its constructor.
+If you pass an instance of a presentation, its Presentation.SlideSize will be used and it generates animations that PresentationPlayer uses.

-When animations are generated, a NewAnimation event is generated for each subsequent animation, which has the IPresentationAnimationPlayer parameter.
-The latter is a class that represents a player for a separate animation.
+When animations are generated, a NewAnimation event is triggered for each subsequent animation, which includes an IPresentationAnimationPlayer parameter.
+This class represents a player for an individual animation.

-To work with IPresentationAnimationPlayer, the Duration (the full duration of the animation) property and SetTimePosition method are used.
-Each animation position is set within the 0 to duration range, and then the GetFrame method will return a Bitmap that corresponds to the animation state at that moment.
+To work with IPresentationAnimationPlayer, you use the Duration property (which gives the full duration of the animation) and the SetTimePosition method.
+Each animation position is set within the 0 to duration range, and the GetFrame method then returns a Bitmap representing the animation state at that point in time.

 using (Presentation presentation = new Presentation())